 where,

 Older turbulence models used a mixing length approach to solve for the turbulent (Eddy) viscosity.
-The \(k-\epsilon\) turbulence model solves for the turbulence dissipation rate instead.
+The turbulence model solves for the turbulence dissipation rate instead.

-The turbulence intensity gives the level of turbulence and can be defined as follows:
+The turbulence intensity gives the level of turbulence and can be defined as follows: where is the root-mean-square of the turbulent velocity fluctuations given as:

-The specific turbulent dissipation rate can be calculated using the following formula:
+The specific turbulent dissipation rate can be calculated using the following formula: where is the turbulence model constant, is the turbulent length scale.

 The turbulence length scale describes the size of large energy-containing eddies in a turbulent flow.

-The turbulent viscosity \(\mu_t\) is, thus, calculated as:
+The turbulent viscosity is, thus, calculated as:

 The model coefficients have been derived from experiments and evolved over time.
 The current-most and widely accepted values are from Launder and Sharma (1974) as follows: